 3. Who can join UNREAD?

-It is open to anyone who meets the eligibility criteria, who is willing to commit to the program for 6 months, and is not a patient at HNI or does not have a boundary conflict with an existing patient or therapist at HNI.
-While the program helps to develop perspectives and skills for therapeutic settings, it also aims to complement work in other fields that are intersections of mental health & society, by encouraging the development of a holistic view of community and mental health.
+It is open to anyone who meets the eligibility criteria, who is willing to commit to the community for 6 months, and is not a patient at HNI or does not have a boundary conflict with an existing patient or therapist at HNI.
+While UNREAD helps to develop perspectives and skills for therapeutic settings, it also aims to complement work in other fields that are intersections of mental health & society, by encouraging the development of a holistic view of community and mental health.